SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

 ## Dependencies

-The module depends on the Rukkaz Roblox Web API SDK.
+The module depends on the [PopJam Portal Roblox Web API SDK](https://github.com/SuperAwesomeLTD/pj-portal-roblox-web-api-sdk/tree/PopJam-rebrand).
 It must be available ServerScriptService.

 ## Development